modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 !!! tip "2019 Physics Nobel Prize awarded to Mayor and Queloz."

 	WORK: “Fundamental questions about the universe’s structure and history have always fascinated human beings.
 In 1995, Michel Mayor and Didier Queloz announced the first discovery of a planet outside our solar system, an exoplanet, orbiting a solar-type star in our home galaxy, the Milky Way.
 Using custom-made instruments, they were able to see planet 51 Pegasi b, in the Pegasus constellation.
 Since then over 4,000 exoplanets have been found in the Milky Way.
 Eventually, we may find an answer to the eternal question of whether other life is out there.”

+	MLA style: Michel Mayor – Facts – 2019.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/mayor/facts/

+	NOBEL LECTURE: *Plurality of Worlds in the Cosmos: A Dream of Antiquity, A Modern Reality of Astrophysics* by Mayor.

+	-	PARADIGM SHIFT DURING THE SECOND HALF OF THE 20TH CENTURY
+	-	DOPPLER SPECTROSCOPY AS A PATH TO THE DETECTION OF EARTH-LIKE PLANETS
+	-	THE PERMANENT QUEST FOR HIGHER AND HIGHER PRECISION: THE FIRST STEP WITH CORAVEL
+	-	A SMALL TECHNICAL NOTE
+	-	THE QUEST FOR HIGHER PRECISION: THE SECOND STEP WITH ELODIE
+	-	SEARCHING FOR EXOPLANETS
+	-	CHEMICAL CLUES FOR STARS WITH PLANETS
+	-	HARPS, THE THIRD STEP TOWARDS HIGHER PRECISION AND THE PATH TO THE DETECTION OF ROCKY PLANETS

+	MLA style: Michel Mayor – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/mayor/lecture/

+	NOBEL LECTURE: *51 Pegasis b, and the Exoplanet Revolution* by Queloz.

+	I. FOREWORD<br>
+	II.
+PRECISE DOPPLER SPECTROSCOPY ELODIE<br>
+	III.
+A PLANET THAT SHOULD NOT EXIST<br>
+	51Pegasi<br>
+	Alternative to planet hypothesis<br>
+	Challenging planetary formation<br>
+	IV.
+A FEAST OF EXOPLANETS<br>
+	Here comes the transit<br>
+	Change of perspectives<br>
+	Exoplanetary science begins<br>
+	V. PROSPECTS<br>
+	Acknowledgements

+	MLA style: Didier Queloz – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Tue.
+15 Aug 2023. https://www.nobelprize.org/prizes/physics/2019/queloz/lecture/

 **PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information* and *Advanced Information*).**